Nathu Singh Rathore: Career

-Singh was the second Indian officer to graduate from Sandhurst, after Rajendrasinhji Jadeja who later became a three-star general.
-After serving in the Mewar Army, he was commissioned in the 1/7 Rajput Regiment in 1925.
+Singh was the second Indian officer to graduate from Sandhurst, after Rajendrasinhji Jadeja.
+After serving in the Mewar army, he was commissioned to the Rajput Regiment in 1925.
 He served at various places including Afghanistan and the Deccan.
-At Staff College Camberley, he scored a still-record 935 out of 1000 in Strategy.
-He served as a Battalion Commander in Burma during World War II.
+At Staff College, Camberley, he scored a still-record 935 out of 1000 in strategy.
+He served as the commander of a battalion of the Rajput regiment in Burma during the Second World War.

-Singh climbed the military hierarchy and in 1949 was offered the post of Commander-in-Chief of the Indian army to replace the retiring General Roy Bucher by Sardar Baldev Singh, the defence minister at the time.

-He declined, stating that General K. M. Cariappa was senior to him and more eligible for the post.
-He was instead appointed first as the Inspector-General of Training and Evaluation, and then in 1951 as the commander of the Eastern Army, a post he held till 1954.